QuentinRa/blog.quentinra.dev/maths/r/syntax/functions.md

 ## Return

-A function in R must returns something.
+A function in R must return something.
 In fact, you do not need to use `return` since by default in R

 > A bloc is evaluated as the evaluation of the last expression